U.S. Department of Homeland Security - United States Coast Guard Auxiliary

 The Office of Chief Counsel is the U.S. Coast Guard Auxiliary’s overall lead legal counsel.

-National Staff should use their chain of leadership and administration to contact the Deputy Chief Counsel concerning legal matters.
-National leaders should contact the Chief Counsel concerning legal matters.
-As stated in the Auxiliary Manual, standardized unit Standing Rules are required for all Auxiliary units.
-The template for standardized unit Standing Rules on this page have been approved by the Auxiliary National Board and, with the options selected (filling-in the open areas designated by lines within the parameters set by the Auxiliary Manual), must be affirmed by a two-thirds majority vote of the unit governing body.
+As set forth in the Auxiliary Manual, standardized unit Standing Rules are required for all Auxiliary units.
+Standing Rules templates are referenced on this page.
+The templates have been approved by the Auxiliary National Board and, with the options selected (filling-in the open areas designated by lines within the parameters set by the Auxiliary Manual), must be affirmed by a two-thirds majority vote of the unit governing body.
 No Auxiliary unit amendments to the standardized unit Standing Rules are permitted.
 Appendices to Auxiliary unit Standing Rules concerning matters local in nature may be adopted as addressed in the Auxiliary Manual.

 National Legal Officers

-Page Last Reviewed or Updated: May 15, 2018
+Page Last Reviewed or Updated: April 7, 2025